ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 When receiving an access token response including the "rs\_cnf" parameter, C checks whether it is already storing the authentication credential of RS, namely AUTH\_CRED\_RS, specified in "rs\_cnf" by value or reference.

 If this is not the case, C retrieves AUTH\_CRED\_RS, either using the "rs_cnf" parameter or some other trusted source.
 After that, C validates the actual AUTH\_CRED\_RS.
-In case of successful validation, C stores AUTH\_CRED\_RS as a valid authentication credential.
+If the validation is successful, C stores AUTH\_CRED\_RS as a valid authentication credential.
 Otherwise, C MUST delete the access token.

 ### Update of Access Rights {#update-access-rights-c-as}